 If You’re Drinking to Overcome Social Anxiety, Try These 3 Tips From Our Psychologist

-It makes sense why alcohol is so prevalent in the LGBTQ community; after all, the beginning of the modern gay civil rights movement started in a bar — the Stonewall Inn.
+It makes sense why alcohol is so prevalent in the LGBTQ community; after all, the beginning of the modern gay civil rights movement started in bars like the Stonewall Inn and the Black Cat.
 But LGBTQ people are more susceptible to alcoholism than straight people: One estimate says that 25% of LGBTQ people abuse alcohol compared to just 5 or 10% of the general population.
 And, unfortunately, a major cause of this is social anxiety drinking.

 “The LGBTQ community is a marginalized group that has disproportionate levels of shame and feelings of inadequacy because we grew up in a world that told us we weren’t normal and something’s off or broken,” says Matthew Dempsey, a licensed professional clinical counselor with a popular YouTube channel covering topics such as slut-shaming, racism and body image.